buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Thus, I decided to go down a rabbit hole to make a custom keyboard which fit inside the nice metal case.

+This blog post is sort of a tutorial and sort of a journal.
+Be warned that it's so big that I had to implement Table of Content functionality in my website!

+[TOC]

 ### Making a scan of the original PCB

 First and foremost, because I am making a clone of an existing board, I need to know the positions of everything as accurately as possible.
 One side of the keyboard was completely flat excluding some minor bumps from a through-hole connector, so I desoldered it to have a fully flat face.
 My idea was to use a photocopier to take a scan of the board, so that I could then have an image I could trace over.
 Unfortunately the scanner I had at home was a bit too small, meaning that the keyboard would have to be slightly angled and require 2 scans.
 It being angled was a big no-no since it would cause perspective distortions that prevent getting accurate measurements.
 I went to a few photocopy houses that had bigger flatbeds and had them scan the flat side for me.
 All of them unfortunately required taking 2 scans as well but at least the flatbed was big enough to fit the whole board.